JulianJorgensen/jocelyn/_posts/2014-09-30-over-coming-your-fears.md

 <br>
 <br>Our mind and its intentions, thoughts and beliefs are directly connected to our emotional, physical and spiritual health (and vice versa).
 When you think of something you fear it is reflected in emotional distress and impulsive behaviour, or physical symptoms of sweat and increased heart rates; it is all connected.
 If we truly want to live our lives to the fullest, with complete joy, balance and abundance – we have to begin to address our fears one at a time…

-###
+## &nbsp;

-### Fear is a Pattern:
+## Fear is a Pattern:

 I know fear very well, I am aware of the shades it has revealed within myself.
 From spiders, financial security, heights, environmental and societal destruction, abandonment, to fulfilling my dreams and life purpose – I know what I fear because I recognized my pattern of fear and have had to examine it.
 For example, the latest fear I felt was moving into my new apartment and implementing my new plans for Koi Chi Healing.
 I had made the goal that once I am there and unpacked, I would pour more of my energy in to nurturing and growing Koi Chi Healing.
 I decided to defend this fear with determination; I buried my head down and started preparing my to-do list for when we were settled.
 I had thought of so many beautiful creative ideas and I was just waiting to settle in my new space to begin.
 But a couple days before the first day of moving, the first signs of fear began to creep in.
 <br>
 <br>For me, it begins with self-doubt.
 I notice I begin to think of obstacles more than solutions, “Is there enough space?
 Are you going to be able to get people to come?
 Can you even do this, will it even work?
 How will you have time?
 Other things are more important!”
 I had to make a choice, and instinctively how I used to deal with fear was to ignore it, not because I believed it was irrational but because I was too afraid to even let those ideas rise to the surface to be understood and released.
 It made perfect sense to push those ideas back as that is how you can “stop thinking like that.”
 However, I have made this mistake many times and now I am aware now of the consequences of ignoring fear.

+## &nbsp;

-### Turning a Blind Eye:
+## Turning a Blind Eye:

 When you ignore fear by turning a blind eye you have eliminated clarity, and in turn you may make choices and actions that do not positively contribute to your life and reflect your joy.
 You have chosen to not look a certain direction in fear of what the possibilities are – fearing that the possibility may only be negative, you rationalize it is better to never walk down that path.
 Now, this may be true regarding real life-threatening events, but when it comes to the fears we create within ourselves I promise you it is better to face them or you will never rid yourself of that shadow.
 It is important to note, however, that for success it is imperative that the choice to face them is made by you and that you have support in this process.
 It is not an easy journey but a necessary one in order to meet our full potential and happiness.

 By choosing to ignore it, the fear can manifest various consequences.
 For some, they may never even take the first steps to what they desire because of fear.
-For others the fear spreads to other aspects of life: they may become cynical about the world, hopeless about themselves, anxiety ridden in every action or thought – unknown to how these fears began in the first place or that they exist in general, because they ignored them long ago or so many times – they just believe that is how they are.
-Applying this to my situation: I would be able to still move forward with my idea, “blissfully ignorant” to my fear, but I know that I would continue to have hesitancy, doubt, confusion regarding each step I took, creeping in from the shadows.
+For others the fear spreads to other aspects of life: they may become cynical about the world, hopeless about themselves, anxiety ridden in every action or thought – unknown to how these fears began in the first place or that they exist in general, because they ignored them long ago or so many times – they just believe that is how they are.&nbsp; Applying this to my situation: I would be able to still move forward with my idea, “blissfully ignorant” to my fear, but I know that I would continue to have hesitancy, doubt, confusion regarding each step I took, creeping in from the shadows.
 Similar to the feeling of knowing someone is watching you – because ultimately I was inherently fearful of all of it.
 And so, I had to do something about it.

-###
+## &nbsp;

-### Speak Your Truth:
+## Speak Your Truth:

 Accepting, acknowledging and reflecting upon your fear is the first step to overcoming and healing it.
 It is also the most frightening part.
 The evening before moving I felt the pull between ignoring and addressing my fear, but there was also fear in this awareness as well!
 Recognizing that I am perpetuating my fear, I summed up the courage to share it (with someone I trusted), and as I began to speak I realized exactly what I was afraid of – like stage fright, it was time to "deliver" my creation, Koi Chi Healing, and I could not just use determination to get by.
 I had to really understand my desire, motive and purpose in this goal.
 I needed clarity on all aspects so that there was not one shadow that was not cast out by this clear light.